Is Military Service Mandatory in South Africa?

 Recently an ANC-led alliance proposed the return of mandatory military service.
 Their main argument was that the SANDF is uniquely equipped to provide the country’s youth with basic skills while instilling a sense of patriotism, responsibility and a better work ethic.

-This proposal reflects a particular opinion regarding the undercurrent of South African society and culture, namely, the view that a lack of formal training and authority figures has led to a lazier, less patriotic youth which does not recognize the importance of responsibility, leadership and duty.
+This proposal reflects a particular opinion regarding the undercurrent of South African society and culture, namely, the view that a lack of formal training and authority figures has led to a lazier, less patriotic youth who does not recognize the importance of responsibility, leadership and duty.

 Advocates of this argument believe that many current societal ills can be remedied by forcing military training and ideals onto the country’s populace.